Sickle: Nepal

 Called Hasiya (or Aasi), a sickle is very common in Nepal as the most important tool for cutting used in the kitchen and in the fields.
 Hasiya is used in the kitchen in many villages of Nepal where its used to cut vegetables during food prep.
 The handle of Hasiya (made of wood) is held pressed by the toe of one's foot and the curve inverted so vegetables can be cut with two hands while rocking the vegetable.
 Outside of home, Hasiya is used for harvesting.

 Hasiya have traditionally been made by local blacksmiths in their charcoal foundries that use leather bellows to blow air.
 Sharpening of the Hasiya is done by rubbing the edges against a smooth rock or taken back to the blacksmith.
 Sharpening of the Hasiya is generally done during the beginning of the harvesting season.

 Bigger Hasiya is called Khurpa (or Khoorpa) where the curve is less pronounced, is much heavier and is used to sever branches of trees with leaves (for animal feed), chop meat etc. The famous Nepali Khukuri is also a type of sickle where the curve becomes least visible.

 Carrying around a sharp and naked Hasiya or Khurpa is unsafe.
 So Nepalis have traditionally built a cover/holder for it called "Khurpeto" (meaning Khurpa holder in Nepali).
 It could be a simple piece of wood with a hole big enough to slide the blade of Hasiya inside or could be an intricately carved piece of round wood slung around one's waist with a string made of plants (called "hatteuri").
 Nowadays though many use cotton, jute or even cloth strings as a replacement of hatteuri which is not easy to find.

-Serrated or "toothed" sickles
+Serrated Simple or "toothed" sickles

-The genealogy of sickles with serrated edge reaches back to the Stone Age, when individual pieces of flint were first attached to a “blade body” of wood or bone.
+The genealogy of serrated-edge sickles reaches back to the Stone Age, when humans first attached individual pieces of flint to a "blade body" of wood or bone.
 (The majority among the well-documented specimens made later of bronze are smooth-edged.)
-Nevertheless, teeth have been cut with hand-held chisels into iron, and later steel-bladed sickles for a long time.
-In many countries on the African continent, Central and South America as well as the Near, Middle and Far East this is still the case in the regions within these large geographies where the traditional village blacksmith remains alive and well.
+Nevertheless, teeth have been cut with hand-held chisels into iron- and later steel-bladed sickles for a long time.
+In many countries on the African continent, in Central and South America as well as in the Near, Middle and Far East this is still the case in the regions within these large geographies where the traditional village blacksmith remains alive and well.